ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/playbooks/playbooks.rst

     GET /v2/playbooks/{id}

-The following query uploads a Playbook as a new, major version to an existing Playbook:
+The following query uploads a Playbook as a new, major version to an existing Playbook with the playbook file submitted as Multi-part Form/File Data in the request:

 .. code::